eXpandFramework/Reactive.XAF/src/Modules/Reactive.Win/Readme.md

 The `Reactive.Win` module is the platform specific version of the `Reactive module`.

 ## Details
-This is a WinForms module.
+This is a `WinForms module`.
 Refer to the `Reactive module`](https://github.com/eXpandFramework/DevExpress.XAF/tree/lab/src/Modules/Reactive).

 ## Versioning
 The module is **not bound** to **DevExpress versioning**, which means you can use the latest version with your old DevExpress projects [Read more](https://github.com/eXpandFramework/XAF/tree/master/tools/Xpand.VersionConverter).